 WHFR features an "alternative variety" format-- programming music and information little-heard elsewhere on other Detroit area radio stations, including:

 - All music shows highlight new releases, independent labels and local artists.

-WHFR is a Public Radio International (PRI) affiliate station.
+WHFR is an American Public Media (APM) affiliate station.
 In addition to providing Classical 24, HFC's National Public Radio (NPR) satellite service also provides: Mountain Stage, Big Picture Science, Democracy Now, and special holiday programming.
 The station also produces and airs weekly local public affairs talk shows and local specialty talk programming.

 The station studios are located in the Student and Culinary Arts Center at the front of Henry Ford College's main campus.
-In 2015, WHFR will proudly celebrate 30 years of broadcast on the Dearborn-Detroit airwaves.
+WHFR is proudly celebrating its 36th year of broadcast on the Dearborn-Detroit airwaves.